aimms/documentation/webui/mapV2-widget.rst

 +++++++++++++++++++++++++++++++++++

 The ordering of the added node/arc sets may be changed by hovering the title bar of the set and then clicking on the respective button, to move up or down.
-An entire node/arc set may be deleted clicking on the bin icon.
+An entire node/arc set may be deleted by clicking on the bin icon.
 These options are illustrated in the following picture:

 .. image:: images/MapV2-Nodes-UpDownDelete.png
     :align: center